 [S] Compiler Bug SOL-2022-6

-Tested code that ABI-encodes a tuple (including a `struct`, `return` value, or paramater list)
+Tested code that ABI-encodes a tuple (including a `struct`, `return` value, or a parameter list)

 calldata